api-platform/docs/core/filters.md

 ## Range Filter

-The range filter allow you to filter by a value Lower than, Greater than, Lower than or equal, Greater than or equal and between two values.
+The range filter allows you to filter by a value Lower than, Greater than, Lower than or equal, Greater than or equal and between two values.

 Syntax: `?property[lt]|[gt]|[lte]|[gte]|[between]=value`